 - Adding lime to soil raises the pH back to a more neutral range and frees up tightly held nutrients for root absorption

 Lime is a soil conditioner made from limestone, which is high in Calcium.
-It is typically ground into a powder or pellet and applied to the surface of the lawn.
-Lime is not a fertilizer, but rather an additive that raises the pH of the soil and makes nutrients available to the turf roots.
-Even when nutrients are plentiful in the soil, they cannot be absorbed if the pH is not in the optimal range.
-Lime helps to remedy that situation and makes the fertilizer that is being applied seasonally useful again.
+It is typically ground into a powder or pellet consistency and applied to the surface of a lawn.
+Lime is not a fertilizer, but rather an additive that raises the pH of the soil and makes essential nutrients available to turf roots.
+Even when nutrients are plentiful in the soil, they cannot be absorbed if the pH is not in the optimal range (6.5-7.2).
+Lime helps to remedy this issue by restoring the pH balance and therefore makes the applied fertilizer seasonally useful again.

-When soil has become acidic, moss and turf weeds will begin to take over.
 Weeds prefer more acidic soils and will thrive in a lower pH.
-As the weeds grow stronger, the turf will show signs of stress from lack of available nutrients, and as it becomes weak, the turf will eventually be overrun with weeds and moss.
-It will also appear like the lawn may not be getting fertilized because the lawn will be discolored and thin.
+So, if your lawn’s pH levels become acidic, you could be unintentionally inviting unwanted moss and turf weeds to take over your lawn.
+As the weeds grow stronger, the turf will show signs of stress from lack of available nutrients, and as it becomes weak, the turf will eventually become discolored and thin.

 This question can only be answered with a soil test.
-Soil tests can show many characteristics of the soil including pH, nutrient content, texture, and more.
-When a soil test is performed by a reputable soil lab, they will show what the current state is, but they will also make recommendations to bring the soil back into optimal range so that nutrients can be used by the plants and turf.
-Because soil pH can change, but it takes time to do so, it is recommended that soil tests be taken once every 3 years.
+Soil tests show the current state of the soil including pH levels, nutrient content, texture, and more.
+When a soil test is performed by a reputable lab, they will not only explain the soil’s current state, but will also make recommendations to bring the soil back into optimal range and avoid high levels in the future.
+Because soil pH can change over time, it is recommended that soil gets tested every 3 years.

 While lime can be applied at any time of the year, a good practice is to apply lime in conjunction with aeration and overseeding in the fall.
-Aeration is the process of loosening the soil by removing small “plugs”.
-When lime is applied at the same time, there is a greater surface area of soil exposed to the lime and that helps to accelerate the effectiveness of the lime.
-Fall rains and winter snows also help the lime incorporate into the soil and break down which helps to lower the pH faster.
+Aeration is the process of loosening the soil by removing small “plugs.”
+When lime is applied at the same time as these other services, there is a greater surface area of soil exposed to the lime, which helps to accelerate the effectiveness of the lime.
+Fall rains and winter snows also help the lime settle into the soil and break down, which helps to lower the pH faster.